Best Personal Finance Tools for Self-Employed Workers 2026

 Verdict: Top Picks for Different Use Cases

 Best overall for self-employed: YNAB + Fidelity combo.
 YNAB keeps your cash flow disciplined; Fidelity handles your Solo 401(k) for free.
-Together they cover budgeting and retirement — the two biggest financial risks for freelancers — and the combined cost is just $109/year.
+Together they cover budgeting and retirement — the two biggest financial challenges for freelancers — and the combined cost is just $109/year.

 You Might Also Like